 How to become an Property Valuer?

 Entry Level Education

-Employment of facilities managers is projected to grow about as fast as the average for all occupations.
+Employment of property valuers and assessors of real estate is projected to grow about as fast as the average for all occupations.

 Demand for property valuation services is linked in the shorter term to growth or fluctuations in the real estate market, and is driven over the longer term by economic expansion and population increases which are factors that generate demand for property.